Pancake Cake Pops

 - Mix all dry ingredients in a bowl.

 - Pour the wet mixture into the dry ingredients, and mix until smooth.
+Fold in the blueberries.
+Lightly oil the cake pop maker cavities and plug the unit in to preheat.

 - Pour the batter into a piping bag and fill the cake pop maker holes (fill them about 1 mm from the top).
 Alternatively, you can use a teaspoon to fill the holes with the batter.